2014 Program Descriptions

 Moderator: Phil Iannelli, General Manager/COO, Wilmington Country Club

-Panelists: Fitness - Chris White, Senior Vice President of Design, WTS International
+Panelists: Fitness - Chris White, Senior Vice President of Planning & Design Consulting Services, WTS International

 Technology - Anthony Strange, CEO, IBS, Inc.

 HR Services - Amanda Kell, Practice Leader, ClubPay